Frankly My Dear

 Alex Johnson

-Has anyone else read WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers?
-I'd love to discuss programming!
+Book club discussion: WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers - chapter 19 thoughts?

 Alex Johnson